 Bank of America vs. Chase vs. Wells Fargo: Rates

 Neither Bank of America nor Chase nor Wells Fargo offers very special interest rates.
-Wells Fargo’s and Chase’s simple savings accounts earn bare minimum interest at 0.01%.
-Bank of America’s account comes in a tiny bit higher at 0.03%.
+Bank of America’s and Chase’s simple savings accounts earn bare minimum interest at 0.01%.
+Wells Fargo’s account comes in a tiny bit higher at 0.15%.
 All three banks will provide opportunities to boost your rate, should you opt for premium banking packages.

-When it comes to CD rates, Wells Fargo outperforms Bank of America just slightly, but Bank of America takes the cake with a 1% APY.
-Bank of America, Chase and Wells Fargo all offer fairly low interest rates, due to the costs required to operate thousands of branch locations.
-But despite their low fees, each of them offer a wealth of options to get around them—if you’re attentive and seek them out.
+When it comes to CD rates, Bank of America outperforms Chase just slightly, but Wells Fargo takes the cake with a 0.50% APY.
+Bank of America, Chase and Wells Fargo all offer fairly low-interest rates, due to the costs required to operate thousands of branch locations.
+But despite their low fees, each of them offers a wealth of options to get around them—if you’re attentive and seek them out.

 Tips for Finding the Right Bank

 - Don’t go it alone when making the Bank of America vs. Chase vs. Wells Fargo decision.
 If you’re considering switching banks, it’s best not to leave any room for guesswork.
 A financial advisor could help you create a long-term financial plan for your goals and needs.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you pick a bank, make sure you know your current financial situation inside and out.
 Are you a good fit for a free checking account?
 Do you have a firm enough financial fallback to begin contributing to a high-interest savings account?
 Consider these factors and go from there.